younata/younata.github.io/_posts/2025-06-12-testing-swiftui-and-swiftconcurrency.md

 Dependency injection is the idea of providing dependencies to an object.

-For example, the `NoInjectedDependencies` struct on the left is not using dependency injection.
+For example, the `NoInjectedDependencies` struct is not using dependency injection.
 It is directly creating a dependency or accessing a global singleton.

-In contrast, the `HasInjectedDependencies` struct on the right is using dependency injection, it’s being provided with dependencies during init.
+In contrast, the `HasInjectedDependencies` struct is using dependency injection, it’s being provided with dependencies during init.

 This provides a number of benefits in terms of improving your app design, such as decoupling your object graph, encouraging you to make your objects smaller, and so on.
 It also vastly simplifies testing because it allows you to provide fake instances to objects, allowing you to control how much production code is running in a given test.